The Savage Horde

 The Savage Horde is a 1950 American Western film directed by Joseph Kane, written by Kenneth Gamet, and starring Wild Bill Elliott, Lorna Gray, Grant Withers, Barbra Fuller, Noah Beery, Jr., Jim Davis and Bob Steele.
 It was released on May 22, 1950 by Republic Pictures.

+Plot

 On the run from the U.S. Army in a small Utah town, John "Ringo" Baker becomes involved in a land feud between local ranchers while watching for the Army patrols closing in on him.